Article overview

 Generating Voiceovers

-- Ensure your script is accurately translated into the desired language.
+- Confirm your script is accurately translated into the target language.

 - Import or paste your script into the editor.